Safe&Sound: 3 Grilling Dangers That May Surprise YouFri May 19, 2017

 We've Got You Covered

-So, give your grill a good once-over and fire it up this Memorial Day weekend!
+So, give your grill a good once-over and fire it up this Memorial Day!
 Why not keep a fire extinguisher close by?
 The class B, ABC or K fire extinguishers work well for grease fires.
 That extra piece of mind, along with our tips to avoid these no-longer-hidden grilling dangers, can ensure your family has a Virginia hometown holiday that’s safe and sound!